danielrammer/danielrammer.github.io/_projects/sos.md

 A music game in which you play the kalimba to create galaxies.

-## Sound of Space fo Windows and Mac:
+## Sound of Space for Windows and Mac:
 * [Download Sound of Space](SoundOfSpace.zip)